aeduff/UNIXShell/README.md

-# UNIXShell
+# UNIX Shell
-Recreation of a Rapid Unix Shell (rush
+Recreation of a Rapid Unix Shell (rush) CLI using C